We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Graffiti

-We published our programme of neighbourhood inspections for the year ahead on our website here and shared these with customers through various channels, encouraging residents to join us.
+We continued to promote our programme of neighbourhood inspections on our website here and through various other channels, encouraging residents to join us.

-We launched a calendar of community drop-in events, inviting customers to call by and see us with any questions or concerns.
+We also continued our calendar of community drop-in events, inviting customers to call by and see us with any questions or concerns.

-We also hosted community events across our neighbourhoods, including free school meals from our Sunshine Community Café in Trafford and jobs and training fairs at our Oasis Community Resource Centre in Haughton Green.
+We also hosted community events across our neighbourhoods, including free school meals from our Sunshine Community Café in Sale West and jobs and training fairs at our Oasis Community Resource Centre in Haughton Green.

 How we’re working to improve: